Asian rice salad with coconut dressing

 While I love comfort food and heavy curry’s and one pot meals in winter, now that we’re getting closer to summer I am looking more and more at light and spring-like dishes.
 This dish kind of falls in between as it doesn’t scream summer all the way but it does have some nice touches in it which makes it perfect for this time of year.
 It has vibrant flavors and colors and will be a sure pick me up if you need it.

 Asian salad with black rice

 The base of the salad is wild rice.
 Technically wild rice is not a true rice but more a grass species in the term wild is also not very accurate as it is commercially grown.
-But whatever you call it I like the flavor of this particular kind of rice as it is a bit nuttier than regular rice.
-It works perfect in this recipe and combine it with the sweet mango and the crunchy red cabbage it is delicious.
+But whatever you call it, I like the flavor of this particular kind of rice as it is a bit nuttier than regular rice.
+It works perfect in this recipe and combined with the sweet mango and the crunchy red cabbage it is delicious.

 Don’t forget the dressing

 The dressing in this salad plays an important role.
 I initially thought it would be an odd combination blending three kafir lime leaves into the coconut so I started with one leave.
 Tasted it and it just wasn’t what I had expected.
 So I added the two additional leaves and bam… Perfect creamy dressing.